mssgill/hscSphinx/database/stored_function.rst

 ================
 Stored Functions
 ================
 For making user's search more convenient, the stored functions (in other relational database, may be called Stored Procedure) are prepared for use.
 Additional to standard aggregate and other types of functions which are `originally implemented in PostgreSQL server <http://www.postgresql.org/docs/9.3/static/functions-aggregate.html>`_, some user defined functions are available on NAOJ HSC database server for HSC SSP data.
 More functions are planned to be added in near future, for example, coordinate string converter to degrees (hh:mm:ss.s,+/-dd:mm:ss.s -> degrees), and magnitude to/from flux density converters.

 Aggregate Functions
 ^^^^^^^^^^^^^^^^^^^
 .. list-table:: **User Defined Functions(Aggregate)**

    * - **Functions**
      - **Argument Type(s)**
      - **Return Type**
      - **Description**

    * - qmedian(expression)
      - int, bigint, numeric, double precision
      - same as argument data type
      - the median of all input values

    * - quantile(expression)
      - int, bigint, numeric, double precision
      - same as argument data type
      - the quantile of all input values

    * - weighted_mean(values, q-value or array of q-values)
      - numeric
      - same as argument data type
      - the weighted mean of all input values

    * - mean
      - double precision
      - same as argument data type
      - the mean of all input values

    * - variance
      - double precision
      - same as argument data type
-     - the variance of all input values
+     - the (unbiased) variance of all input values

    * - stddev
      - double precision
      - same as argument data type
-     - the standard deviation of all input values
+     - sqrt of the unbiased variance

-   * - kurtosis
+   * - skewness
      - double precision
      - same as argument data type
-     - the kurtosis of all input values
+     - the skewness of all input values: κ,,3,,/κ,,2,,^3/2^ where κ,,i,, denotes the unbiased i-th cumulant

-   * - skewness
+   * - kurtosis
      - double precision
      - same as argument data type
-     - the skewness of all input values
+     - the kurtosis of all input values: κ,,4,,/κ,,2,,^2^ where κ,,i,, denotes the unbiased i-th cumulant

 example of qmedian::

       -- calculate median of seeing values in frame table of UDEEP CCD data

       SELECT qmedian(seeing) from ssp_s14a0_udeep_20140523a.frame;